 Sure, Scotland has its famous stereotypes — Braveheart, Haggis, the other orange soft drink Irn-Bru, tartan kilts, Grounds Keeper Willie off The Simpsons and those ultra loud Bag Pipes.
 But it’s time for Scotland to be known for something else, something ever so true; its natural beauty and impressive countryside.

-The common perceptions of Scotland calls for an alteration.
+The common perceptions of Scotland call for an alteration.
 In an everyday sense, the traditional stereotypes of the Scots’ thick accents, jolly humour and friendly nature is enforced as well as their love for deep fried mars bars, traditional pubs and malt whisky.
-Not all countries can conquer the scenic goods category but Scotland is truly deserving of the stereotype labelling and that is a fact.
+Not all countries can conquer the scenic goods category but Scotland is truly deserving of the stereotype labelling, and that is a fact.